 Banana Cupcakes with Lemon Buttercream Frosting are made from scratch with simple ingredients!
 These soft and sweet banana cupcakes are topped with a luscious lemon frosting that is absolutely amazing!

-A delicious fluffy banana bread cupcake covered in a soft, sweet and tangy buttercream frosting is a combination of flavors you didn’t know you needed!
-The banana cupcake is light and stays moist for days, but the flavorful lemon frosting is really what helps to take these treats to the next level!
+A delicious fluffy banana cupcake with buttercream frosting is a combination of flavors you didn’t know you needed!
+The cupcake is light and fluffy, it stays moist for days, and the lemon buttercream frosting takes this treats to the next level!

 How ripe should bananas be for banana cupcakes?

 You want your bananas to no longer have any visible signs of greenness (except for maybe a little around the stem).
 The riper a banana gets, the darker in color it becomes and the sweeter they are.
 You can use a yellow banana with a few brown spots or wait for it to fully brown and possibly blacken if you want a super sweet banana flavor.

 What’s the difference between a banana cupcake and a muffin?